Welcome!To learn about CNS Systems' commercial products see our other Web site at www.cnssys.com. There you will find information on:

 Do you remember Nixie tube displays.
 Click here to see your computer's time displayed on Nixie Tubes.

-GPS Publications:
+Recent Publications:

 Low-cost, High Accuracy GPS Timing presented at the Institute of Navigation's GPS 2000 Conference, September 20, 2000 by Dr. Thomas A. Clark, NASA Goddard Space Flight Center, Greenbelt MD, Richard M. Hambly, CNS Systems Inc., Severna Park MD, and Reza Abtahi, CNST, San Jose CA.

-Right click to download the viewgraph presentation here (This file is over 9Mb and requires Microsoft Powerpoint Version 2003 or newer).Improving the Performance of Low Cost GPS Timing Receivers presented at the 38th Annual Precise Time and Time Interval (PTTI) Systems and Applications Meeting on December 7, 2006 at the Hyatt Regency, Reston VA by Dr. Thomas A. Clark, NASA Goddard Space Flight Center (retired), and Richard M. Hambly, CNS Systems, Inc.
+Click here to download the PDF version of the presentation.Improving the Performance of Low Cost GPS Timing Receivers presented at the 38th Annual Precise Time and Time Interval (PTTI) Systems and Applications Meeting on December 7, 2006 at the Hyatt Regency, Reston VA by Dr. Thomas A. Clark, NASA Goddard Space Flight Center (retired), and Richard M. Hambly, CNS Systems, Inc.

-The Science of Timekeeping, Application Note 1289 (1.2Mb).What's all this VLBI stuff, anyway? presented at the International VLBI Service for Geodesy and Astrometry (IVS) Technical Operations Workshop (TOW) meeting on April 30 - May 3, 2007 at Haystack Observatory by Dr. Thomas A. Clark, NASA Goddard Space Flight Center, Greenbelt MD.
+The Science of Timekeeping, Application Note 1289.What's all this VLBI stuff, anyway? presented at the International VLBI Service for Geodesy and Astrometry (IVS) Technical Operations Workshop (TOW) meeting on April 30 - May 3, 2007 at Haystack Observatory by Dr. Thomas A. Clark, NASA Goddard Space Flight Center, Greenbelt MD.

 Quartz Crystal Resonators and Oscillators For Frequency Control and Timing Applications - A Tutorial by John R. Vig, January 2007.